The-Balthazar/BrewWikiGen/README.md

   * `CleanupWreckageLayers` if `true`, it will remove false values from wreckage layers.
   * `CleanupCommandCaps` if `true`, it will remove false values from command caps, if there were no true values, it removes the table.
+  * `CleanupIntelOverlayCategories` if `true`, it will give the `OVERLAYRADAR`, `-SONAR` and `-OMNI` categories to anything with ranges in those things greater than 0, and take it from anything else.
+It will do the same for the `OVERLAYCOUNTERINTEL` category to anything that doesn't have a non-0 field radius for radar stealth, sonar stealth, or cloak, or a non-0 max jammer radius and more than 0 jammer blips.
   * `RemoveMilitaryOverlayCategories` if `true`, it will remove the `OVERLAY` categories for `AIR`, `NAVY`, `DEFENSE`, `DIRECTFIRE`, and `INDIRECTFIRE`.
 They are not referenced in `rangeoverlayparams.lua`.